 Lifestyle and Lifespan

 There are up to 32 subspecies of gray wolf with variation in color from white through cinnamon, gray, and black.
-In North America, wolves are often a mix of browns, tans, and grey.
+In North America, wolves are often a mix of browns, tans, and gray.
 Muzzle is usually lighter in color, longer, shaggier hair around the neck and shoulders form a mane.
 Large, rounded ears usually held erect, and long legs with large paws.

 Formerly the world's most widely distributed mammal.
 Gray wolves are the most mobile canid species.